cawfree/react-native-basement/README.md

 Caching a support is a little _patchy_ in React Native.
 There's [**iOS-only support for the Image component**](https://reactnative.dev/docs/images#cache-control-ios-only), or dedicated libraries for specific types.

 If you're only interested in caching images, I'd suggest taking a look at [**react-native-cached-image**](https://github.com/kfiroo/react-native-cached-image).
-If you're interested in caching anything else, such as [**Videos**](https://github.com/react-native-community/react-native-video) or [**Lottie Animations**](https://github.com/react-native-community/lottie-react-native), then this project is your friend!
+If you're interested in caching anything else, such as[SVGs](https://github.com/react-native-community/react-native-svg),  [**Videos**](https://github.com/react-native-community/react-native-video) or [**Lottie Animations**](https://github.com/react-native-community/lottie-react-native), then this project is your friend!

 ## 🚀 installing